“What you think it is?”

 Still smiling, Arnold nodded his head.
 “They loved it.
 Don’t know where you got that meat, but it’s like a miracle.
 Heard ’em say ‘That Arnold’s, they got a hell of a burger’.”

-That’s where you’re going, Mickey old pal.
+That’s where you’re going, Mick, old pal, the little voice mocked from the back of his head.
 Mickey shrugged off the thought.

 “Damn fine words.
 All right.
 Ten pounds it is.”